David-Else/developer-workstation-setup-script/README.md

 ./setup.sh
 ```

+If you have an Intel CPU with a built-in GPU then `sudo dnf install libva-intel-driver`, MPV will then use HW acceleration.

 When Neovim is first run it will give errors as there are no plugins installed.
 Type `:PaqInstall` to install them, then `:q` and run again to finish installation.

 **ENJOY!**